Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Hachette

-"A monument ranked 4th best wine in the world by James Suckling!"
+“A wine ranked 4th best in the world by James Suckling!”

-"An opulent nose that draws you in irresistibly, with notes of dark chocolate ganache, cherry, Ente plum, and elderberry.
-A breathtaking palate of black fruits, silky and velvety, feline and smooth, that makes you want to curl up in an armchair by the fire.
-Immense substance and tannins as fine as ribbon give it unparalleled presence and brilliance, while the finish is long and languid.
-(Le Figaro Vin 2022) - This is one of the most concentrated and powerful wines of the vintage.
-At the peak of its art! - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“An opulent nose that draws you in irresistibly, with notes of dark chocolate ganache, cherry, Ente plum, and elderflower.
+A breathtaking palate of black fruits, silky and velvety, feline, and smooth, making you want to curl up in an armchair by the fire.
+Immense body and tannins as fine as a ribbon give it unparalleled presence and brilliance, while the finish is long and lingering. " (Le Figaro Vin 2022) - This is one of the most concentrated and powerful wines of the vintage.
+At the pinnacle of its art! - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Smith Haut Lafitte wines at the best price in a private sale!